JMRI Code: Git FAQ

 .git/content with that of the remote repo you originally cloned things from.

-- Log in to GitHub and clone your own copy of the main JMRI repo.
+Getting StartedThe first step is to log in to GitHub and clone your own copy of the main JMRI repo.
 This will give you a safe place to push and pull from without impacting others.

 - Clone the JMRI repo to your local system (or